woox99/TrixEx-Flask2/README.md

 Store, share, and visualize front-end code.
 TrixEx allows developers to exchange front-end components.

+This application has been redesigned using the Pythong Django stack.
 Sign into the newly redesigned <a href="http://3.133.92.255/TrixEx.com" target="_blank">TrixEx2.o</a> with a demo account for full access to the site in a single click.

 ## Build Stack